 Setting rules like “10 days before you can add faves” or “Post outfits or we terminate your account” is detrimental to the site though.
 Again, there are people who prefer to casually browse or participate in discussions before they’re brave enough to post outfits.
 Also, you need an account to leave comments, so actual fans who want to interact with their faves need to get one, even if that’s all they’re using it for.
 Setting strict rules will turn potential users off, and we do want this site to grow, right? ;) Of course, participation is highly encouraged but shouldn’t be forced.
 That’s so elitist.

 To just go off topic.
 I have the same beef maggiey has.
 Loveonplatforms is pretending to be Miroslava Duma (of Harper’s Bazaar Russia) to advertise her online store.
 I left a comment just to be like hey, if you’re going to post pics of her, you might as well just say it’s Miraslava rather than pretend it’s you in the pics.
 Well, the lovely little fake deleted my comment and moved on.
 Quite frankly, I’m offended that people on this website don’t realize.
-Miroslava Duma IS chic, Loveonplatforms pretending to be someone else is not.posted over 4 years ago
+Miroslava Duma IS chic, Loveonplatforms pretending to be someone else is not.posted almost 8 years ago

 I didn´t notice it, till you message me maggiey!